lubuntu-team/manual/source/4/4.2/muon.rst

 To see what repository a package comes from on the left hand side use the :guilabel:`By Origin` filter on the left hand side. :guilabel:`Ubuntu` shows packages from the official ubuntu repositories.

+To see what architecture a package uses use the :guilabel:`By Architecture` filter.
+To see all architectures use the :guilabel:`All` line.
+To see common packages see the :guilabel:`Common` for packages common to all architextures.
+To see 64 bit packages use the :guilabel:`64-bit` line.
+To see 32 bit packages use the :guilabel:`32-bit` line.

 To check for updates in muon press :kbd:`Control + R` or the gear button with an arrow or :menuselection:`Edit --> Check for Updates`.
 To actually update and install these upgrades fully press the :guilabel:`Full Upgrade` button or :menuselection:`Edit --> Full Upgrade` and then press the :guilabel:`Apply Changes` button.
 After this a status bar towards the bottom will show how much total progress is on the upgrade.